MPh-py/MPh/docs/demonstrations.md

 then require a lot of disk space.
 After a while, we may want to archive the models, but trim the fat before we do that.

-To compact all model files in the current folder, we can do this:
+To compact all model files in the current working directory, we can do this:
 ```python
 import mph
 from pathlib import Path